ingenico-zanetti/PanAndTiltController/README.md

 # PanAndTiltController
-Pan and Tilt controller for 2 axis gimbal
+Pan and Tilt controller for 2-axis gimbal